larskaare/pawa-system-testing/slides/content/the-challenge.md

 > If you had $100 to spend on testing, how would you split the funds on the various types of testing?

 - Should we shift more effort into system testing?
 - How can we avoid turning off A&A (or any security feature) when doing system testing?
+What needs to happen?
-- What impact does this have on patterns and architecture - testability?
+- What impact does this have on patterns and architectures?
 - Could we involve the customer in writing, running and maintaining system tests (acceptance tests)?
+What would need to happen to make this work?